git-commit-id/git-commit-id-maven-plugin/README.md

                     <!-- @since 2.1.9 -->
                     <!--
-                        Can be used to exclude certain properties from being emited into the resulting file.
+                        Can be used to exclude certain properties from being emitted into the resulting file.
                         May be useful when you want to hide {@code git.remote.origin.url} (maybe because it contains your repo password?), or the email of the committer etc.